yanganto/near-staking-knd/docs/run-main-test-shard.md

 ```

 You can then install them like this (but replace
-`kuutamo-test_kuutamo.poolv1.near`, with your own pool id, and delete as approprate where you see <mainnet|testnet>):
+`kuutamo-test_kuutamo.poolv1.near`, with your own pool id, and delete as appropriate where you see <mainnet|testnet>):

 ```console
 $ sudo install -o neard -g neard -D -m400 ~/.near-credentials/<mainnet|testnet>/kuutamo-test_kuutamo.poolv1.near.json /var/lib/secrets/validator_key.json